🚗 Dinosaurs, Caves, Aquariums & Waterfalls: Our Family Road Trip Through Kentucky, Georgia & Tennessee

 During October, Casa Loma transforms into a spooky, immersive haunted attraction at night for Halloween.
 These special tours are perfect for older kids and teens who enjoy festive thrills.
 Tickets often sell out close to Halloween weekend, so booking early is strongly recommended.

-🎟️ Reserve haunted tour tickets
+🎟️ Reserve Casa Loma haunted tour tickets

-Casa Loma Halloween exterior
+Casa Loma Halloween exterior at night

-Casa Loma Halloween lighting
+Casa Loma Halloween lighting and spooky decorations

-Casa Loma Halloween tunnel
+Casa Loma Halloween tunnel experience

-Casa Loma Halloween decorations
+Casa Loma Halloween haunted decorations

 Casa Loma Halloween castle view